Design-Computing/Design-Computing.github.io/md/week2.md

 # The answers to this week's exercises

-I made these videos for Atom, which is the editor we used before we switched to VS Code, but the ideas are the same, mainly it just looks different.
+I made these videos for Atom, which is the editor we used before we switched to VS Code, but the ideas are the same, it just looks different.

-The way of solving these problems is not _the_ correct way, it's just _a_ correct way.
+The way of solving these problems is not _the_ correct way, it's _a_ correct way.

-Don't just copy the results of these, think about what I'm doing, and why.
-For example, if you watch the first video, don't just play along and roll straight into the second, see if you can use what you've learned to figure out the next problem _before_ watching the next video.
+Don't mindlessly copy the results of these, think about what I'm doing, and why.
+For example, if you watch the first video, don't play along and roll straight into the second, see if you can use what you've learned to figure out the next problem _before_ watching the next video.

+The aim here is for you to learn.
+It's pretty easy to cheat in this course and get a high mark, but that'll torpedo your chances of getting the base you need to succeed in future courses.
+You're here to _learn_, marks are there to keep your parents happy.

 <iframe height="400" src="https://www.youtube-nocookie.com/embed/uEf4zcsdpek?rel=0" frameborder="0" allowfullscreen>Should be a video here</iframe>

-<iframe height="400" src="https://www.youtube-nocookie.com/embed/hEk7YZ42NSU?rel=0" frameborder="0" allowfullscreenShould be a video here> </iframe>
+<iframe height="400" src="https://www.youtube-nocookie.com/embed/hEk7YZ42NSU?rel=0" frameborder="0" allowfullscreen>Should be a video here</iframe>

 <iframe height="400" src="https://www.youtube-nocookie.com/embed/HcG-KNYF6Iw?rel=0" frameborder="0" allowfullscreen>Should be a video here</iframe>